srinivasmitra/hello-world/README.md

 Only for testing

 Hello All,
-  I am new to this, so checking out, how productive i can you this.
+  I am new to this, so checking out, how productive i can use this.